-White fillings, also known as composite fillings, are made from a blend of tooth-coloured resin and fine glass particles.
-This material is durable, natural-looking, and bonds directly to the tooth structure.
+White fillings (composite fillings) are made from a blend of tooth-coloured resin and fine glass particles.
+This creates a durable, natural-looking restoration that bonds directly to your tooth.

 Surbiton Dental 395 Ewell Road Surbiton Surrey KT6 7DG